ar-pi-the/Object-Detection-Model/README.md

 Object-Detection-model
-This is a simple object deetection program written in python which detect common objects in an image.
+This is a simple object detection program written in python which detect common objects in an image.

 Libraries used : cv2 numpy cvlib PIL matplotlib